deltachat/deltachat-pages/README.md

   the old translation is typically shown as a **suggestion**

-Of course, that can also be done by the translators, but it is good to have that in mind, and avoid unnecessary changes on the english sources.
+Of course, that can also be done by the translators, but it is good to keep that in mind, and avoid unnecessary changes to the English sources.

 If a **retranslation is wanted**, of course, all these manual steps are not needed.
-Same for the blog that is not translated.
+Same for a blog post that is not translated.

 Further Hints